High-Stakes Academic Presentations: Strategies for Early-Career Faculty to Prepare, Structure, and Deliver with Confidence

 3. Structure Your Talk for Impact

 In a presentation, clarity is more important that comprehensiveness.
-Focus your talk on one main point away, or takeaway, supported by two to three pieces of evidence.
+Focus your talk on one clear takeaway, supported by two to three pieces of evidence.
+When a presentation lacks an organizing framework, even strong ideas can feel scattered or underdeveloped to evaluators.

 Your talk should have a single, identifiable thesis statement.